danielvoweb/make-it-name/README.md

 historical-watson
 ```

-Make-it-name supports command line arguments to output with underscores instead of hyphens.
+Make-it-name supports command line arguments for formatting with underscores instead of hyphens, capitalization, and alliteration.
+Each command line argument can be combined with another.

 Example: